New Ticket Wiki Browse Source Timeline Roadmap Ticket Reports Search

 Is this still relevant?

-• summary changed from BUG: 'port uninstall' does not remove entry in dependency list. to 'port uninstall' does not remove entry in dependency list.
+Summary: BUG: 'port uninstall' does not remove entry in dependency list.'port uninstall' does not remove entry in dependency list.

 The bit of code that is causing this problem is here.
 The issue is that at that point you don't know which of the multiple versions of the port actually needed a given dependency (since dependencies can change between versions), and hence you don't know whether you can remove the dep map entry.